Givhans Ferry State Park

 comfy 2BR cabins on a bluff along the banks of the Edisto River that were built by the CCC

-standard campsites for RV or tent camping
+full-service campsites for RV or tent camping

 CCC-built Riverfront Hall with a huge back porch overlooking the Edisto River, perfect for events